Mehuge/ddb/README.md

 Incremental backups
 --
-The concept of full, differential or incremental backups doesn't make sense in this backup system.
-Every backup is incremental, the first backup just happens to be the largest increment.
+The concept of full, differential or incremental backups doesn't make sense in this type of backup system.
+Every backup is incremental, the first backup just happens to take longer because it potentially has to backup everything.

 Managing increments
 ==
 Because of the nature of the backup format, the hash based file system that is used to store files, managing increments is really simple, for instance to remove the first backup, just delete its index, don't need to merge it with the next increment.
-Once an increment or increments have been removed, then run a cleanup on the filesystem which will check all the hashs still in use by increments, and remove ones that are no longer referenced.
+Once an increment or increments have been removed, then run a `clean` on the filesystem which will check all the hashs still in use by increments, and remove ones that are no longer referenced.
 This can be done separately from the removal of the increment.

 **File System**